-Relationship-building, career management, professional networking, career development are all essential components to a successful professional career
+Relationship-building, career management, professional networking, continuing education, career development are all essential components to a successful professional career

 Networking enables professionals to build personal connections and cultivate mutually beneficial relationships.
 This involves much more than transactional interactions such as asking someone for a job or for help on a one-time project.
 Networks are living and breathing entities that require an ongoing relationship-building mindset.
-While data management is a highly technical field, these relationships provide access to human insights and interactions that are invaluable in any discipline.
+While data management is a highly technical field, these relationships provide access to human insights and interactions that are invaluable in any discipline, and can help professionals develop their soft skills.

 The Value of Professional Networking